 What Is Hoisin Sauce?

-Hoisin Sauce is a thick, savory, red-brown sauce widely used in Chinese cuisine as a coating for meat, an ingredient in stir-fries, or a condiment.
+Hoisin Sauce is a thick, savory, red-brown sauce commonly appearing in classic Chinese culinary books as a coating for meat, an ingredient in stir-fries, or a condiment.
 It has a dark-colored look with a sweet and salty flavor.

 The taste of Hoisin Sauce may differ due to the regions where it is made.
 That many local extra ingredients are added while making Hoisin Sauce makes it unique in diverse tastes.